The Snow Child by Eowyn Ivey

 I have not encountered nature writings before but reading The Snow Child I am tempted to pick up Annie Dillard’s ‘Pilgrim at Tinker Creek’ and perhaps venture into some Thoreau as well.
 I imagine a whole book full of nature meditations would be quite lovely… but for now, back to The Snow Child!

-The writing like the stark landscape it describes is devoid of any abundance – Miss Ivey deploys words with great precision, never using more than what is required.
+The writing like the stark landscape it describes is devoid of any embellishment – Miss Ivey deploys words with great precision, never using more than what is required.
 Indeed the writing seems imbued with a sense of stillness, perhaps imbibing from the rugged beauty of its setting.
 Miss Ivey, a life time Alaskan resident shines in her portrayal of the breath-taking terrain and its wildlife:

 It wasn’t just the river otter.
 She once spied a gray-brown coyote slinking across a field with his mouth half open as in laughter.
 She watched Bohemian waxwings like twilight shadows flock from tree to tree as if some greater force orchestrated their flight.
 She saw a white ermine sprint past the barn with a fat vole in its mouth.
 And each time, Mabel felt something leap in her chest.
 Something hard and pure.